 - An elastic ring that is placed around the base of the penis after an erection is obtained.
 It’s like a rubber band.
 It helps maintain firmness by preventing blood from draining out of the penis.
 If you have venous leak syndrome, this may help you.

 A vacuum device can be cumbersome.
-It also will hinder spontaneity.
+It also will make sex less spontaneous.
 The elastic ring may lead to skin irritation, bruising, loss of feeling or sensitivity, or pain.

 Vacuum devices are available with or without a prescription.
 Talk to your doctor before getting one.

 If all other ED treatments have failed, your doctor may recommend surgery.

 - Placement of an implant (prosthesis) in the penis